Funding

 How We Apply Funding and What you can Expect to Pay

-Government guidance for funding states that providers are able to make additional charges provided that these are not a condition of accessing the funded space.
+Some additional services, experiences, and resources sit outside of the funded entitlement and are therefore optional and chargeable.
+Government guidance for funding states that providers can make additional charges provided these are not a condition of accessing the funded space.
 Allowable charges are:

 -